ervitis/freelancetools/README.md

 ## List of TODO

 - Better logging
-- Personalize using functional pattern to using services, for example the exchange rate converter service
-- Personalize the calendar events
 - Tests and use github workflow
 - Save the json files in cloud environment so it can be downloaded